Coracora: Festivities

 From August 1 to August 8, Coracora celebrates La Virgen de Las Nieves, known as "Virgin of the Snow".

 August 1: People prepare for the festivities and cook food for the entire family.

 August 2: People walk to Pumahuiri (the mountain where the Virgin of the Snow was found).
 They sing and dance as they walk.
 The songs are usually prayers.

 August 3: It is the "Entrada de Negritos" (Entrance of the Blacks).
 Children walk into town singing and dancing and people follow them as they did on their way to Pumahuiri.

 August 4: "Entrada de Chamiza" (Entrance of retama).
 They plants are brought in on donkeys and llamas.
 At night, people burn the dry plant and dance around the fires to the rhythm of live music that plays all night.
 The same night, they have Los Castillos, or fireworks on wood, in the main plaza, Plaza de Armas.
 They also have serenades with people dancing and singing.

 August 5: It is the main day of the festivities.
 The townspeople walk around the main plaza where the church is located.

 August 6 to August 8: The city goes to the bullring.
-Each family pays for itsown place.
+Each family pays for its own place.
 Every square foot is worth $200.00.
 People buy bulls in honor of Our Lady of the Snows and the offering estimates the person (compadres).
 It is somewhat like a donation.
 If the bull does not die, the person who bought it and the person receiving it enter the bullring.
 People dressed in red lead a team of bulls.

 Each year, a person must sign up to be in charge of the town festival on August 5.